xbenkozx/RAZ-RE/readme.md

 ## Keil MDK / C Library Examples
 Nation Tech has a library for Keil MDK IDE.
 This library is included in the N32G031xx_V2.2.0.zip file.
 This file also includes examples for different functions of the core.

+<i>Note: When installing the Nationstech.N32G031_DFP.1.0.3.pack, you may have to rename the pack file to a zip and manually install the pdsc file.</i>